kajahno/ansible-tutorial/README.md

     * Add tests to our role

+## Install all the required software for this tutorial

 ### Prerequisites

-In this tutorial, and the upcoming tutorials it will be assumed that ansible is used inside a Python Virtual Environment.
+In this tutorial, and the upcoming tutorials it will be assumed that Ansible is used inside a Python Virtual Environment.
 The advantage of this is that we can access several versions of Ansible, and install more packages on top of it.

 I wrote this using Linux Ubuntu, but the steps should be transferable to any OS you use.